Tours & Events

 Musicians in a dark room with purple light shining from the floor behind them.

-The Astral Pastorales is a large-scale suite composed by Rob Mazurek and performed by his Exploding Star Orchestra.
+SOLD OUT!
+The Astral Pastoralesis a large-scale suite composed by Rob Mazurek and performed by his Exploding Star Orchestra.
 It unfolds as a celestial pastorale, an expansive sonic landscape where composition, improvisation, electronics, and spoken word merge into a single evolving field.

 These shows are co-produced by Experimental Sound Studio and Instigation Festival.
 The eight musicians will be staying in Yerkes' restored, residency homes for the entire week.
 They'll be collaborating with Yerkes' astronomers, artists, and staff while immersing themselves in the culture of Yerkes, Williams Bay, and the Lake District.
 Yerkes staff members are pumped up for this fall celebration of music and cross-pollination in our special spaces.

-These shows will be in the Big Dome at Yerkes on Friday, October 2nd at 7:30pm and Saturday, October 3rd at 7:30pm.
+These shows will be in the Big Dome at Yerkes on Friday, October 2 at 7:30 p.m.
+(SOLD OUT) and Saturday, October 3 at 7:30 p.m.
+(SOLD OUT).
 Only 50 tickets are available per show!
 All tickets are $50.

 (more…)